well-fed-cat/well-fed-cat-jdbc-h2/README.md

 ## TODO ##

+* Add Utility.tprint...() method, which transliterate cyrillic on the fly, when printing.
+This should resolve problem with cyrillic, when working from command line and still allow to have DB of normally defined Russian dishes.
 * Add to DishStore methods `removeById` and `getById`.
 * Add api to modify dish (`update()` method, which replaces dish object by ID with provided object)